Understanding Residential Owner Occupied and Investor rates

 Lending for residential investment property carries higher risk for banks compared with lending for owner occupied properties, and banks are required to hold more capital for this type of lending.

-For new lending from 23 October 2018 we’ve introduced two different interest rate types based on how your home loan is ‘directly secured’:
+We have two different interest rate types based on how your home loan is ‘directly secured’:

 - Residential Owner Occupied rate